-This is a non-systematic literature review, based on national and international articles published between 2000 and 2018, in addition to data obtained from the Federal Constitution of 1988, the Code of Minors of 1927, the Code of Minors of 1979, the Statute of children and adolescents and the Code of Dental Ethics.
+This is a non-systematic literature review, based on national and international articles published between the years 2000 and 2018, in addition to data obtained from the Federal Constitution of 1988, the Juvenile Code of 1927, the Juvenile Code of 1979, the Statute of Children and Adolescents, and the Code of Dental Ethics.

-The articles were searched in the following databases: Latin American and Caribbean Literature on Health Sciences (LILACS), Brazilian Dentistry Bibliography (BBO), Scientific Electronic Library Online (SCIELO), Medical Literature Analysis and Retrieval System Online (MEDLINE) and CAPES Portal.
-Articles in Portuguese and English were selected, resulting from the research using the following descriptors: "abuse", "violence", "child abuse", "orofacial injuries" and "dentistry".
+The search for articles was carried out in the following databases: Latin American and Caribbean Literature on Health Sciences (LILACS), Brazilian Bibliography of Dentistry (BBO), Scientific Electronic Library Online (SCIELO), Medical Literature Analysis and Retrieval System Online (MEDLINE) and Portal CAPES.
+Articles in Portuguese and English were selected from the search using the following descriptors: "abuse", "violence", "child abuse", "orofacial injuries" and "dentistry".

-We included the articles indexed in the period from 2000 to 2018 that were related to the theme.
-And then on-frameworks of the period that did not meet the theme were included.
+Articles indexed from 2000 to 2018 that related to the topic were included.
+Those that did not fit the period and did not meet the theme were excluded.
 The sample consisted of 27 national articles and 7 international articles.
-After careful reading, we evaluate the relevant subjects, the relevance of the study, author, year, objectives, methodology, results, and conclusions.
-In addition to those selected through the databases, 8 scientific articles of important relevance on the subject were manually selected through bibliographic references of articles already included in the sample, totaling 42 scientific articles.
+After careful reading, we evaluated the pertinent subjects, relevance of the study, author, year, objectives, methodology, results, and conclusions.
+In addition to those selected through the databases, we manually selected, through the bibliographic references of articles already included in the sample, 8 scientific articles of important relevance on the theme, totaling 42 scientific articles.